Search as You Type

 Search With Accent Insensitive

-With R1 2020 we introduced a new boolean IsSearchWithAccentEnabled property of SearchStateManager which allows you to search with accent insensitive.
+The SearchStateManager property of RadGridView exposes the IsSearchWithAccentEnabled property, which allows you to search with accent insensitive.
 This behavior is turned off by default.
 To enable this functionality you can subscribe to the Loaded event of the RadGridView.
-In the event handler, you can set this property to True.
+In the event handler, you can set this property to true.

 private void GridView_Loaded(object sender, RoutedEventArgs e)